jfaster/mango/README.md

 ![](https://raw.githubusercontent.com/jfaster/mango-benchmark/master/benchmark.png)

- * jdbc means using native jdbc, do not use ORM framework.
+ * Jdbc means using only native jdbc API, do not use any ORM frameworks.
  * One *Query Cycle* is defined as single ``select id, name, age from user where id = ?``.
  * One *Update Cycle* is defined as single ``update user set age = ? where id = ?``.